 One of several promising young Academy graduates to emerge during the 2019/20 season, Canadian-born England international Tomori possesses a potent combination of pace and awareness in defence.

 He made his youth-team debut while still an Under-16 before going on to feature as a regular for Joe Edwards’ side in his first season as a scholar.

-He started every game as the Under-18s successfully defended the Youth Cup and featured in eight of the 10 UEFA Youth League matches on the way to victory in Switzerland.
-His strong performances at the back also earned him an Under-21 debut and he made half a dozen appearances for Adi Viveash’s side before the end of the season.
+He started every game as the Under-18s successfully defended the FA Youth Cup and featured in eight of the 10 UEFA Youth League matches on the way to victory in Switzerland.
+His strong performances at the back also earned him an Under-21 debut and he made half a dozen appearances for Adi Viveash’s side before the end of 2015/16.

 He was an Under-21 regular the next season, while also developing a goal-scoring knack, with goals in the final of both the Youth Cup and UEFA Youth League, and was named our Academy Player of the Year at club's annual awards.